microsoft/copilot-camp/docs/pages/custom-engine/04-authentication.md

 Open the `teamsapp.local.yml` file.
 This is a YAML file that defines the steps Teams Toolkit takes to run your project.
 There are 3 steps in the "LIFECYCLE" section of the Teams Toolkit user interface.

-- Provision - In this phase, any infrastructure needed by your app is provisioned.
+- Provision - In this phase, any infrastructure needed by your app is created.
 This includes things like the bot registration, the Teams app package, and, in this case, the Entra ID app registration

 - Deploy - In this phase, the code is built and run locally, or uploaded to Azure for environments other than "local"